Charles de Gaulle

 RER B + Orlyval

-From CDG, board RER B toward Paris and ride it down through Gare du Nord and Châtelet–Les Halles to Antony station — the official interchange for Orly.
-At Antony, follow signage for Orlyval, an automated shuttle that runs the final leg to Orly's terminals.
-It's worth knowing that Orlyval needs its own separate ticket even if you're already holding an RER ticket; the machines are right by the platform.
-Total journey time runs close to an hour, sometimes a little more with the change.
+Leave the RER B at CDG and take it towards Paris, passing through Gare du Nord and Châtelet–Les Halles until you reach Antony station, the official transfer point for Orly.
+At Antony, take the signs indicating Orlyval, an automated shuttle that provides the last leg of the journey to Orly's terminals.
+Note that even if you already have an RER ticket, you need to buy a separate Orlyval ticket; the machines are located next to the platform.
+The total travel time is about an hour, although it can be a bit longer when making the change.

 Pros: